ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 :ref:`METplus <MetplusComponent>` is a scientific verification framework that spans a wide range of temporal and spatial scales.
 Many of the METplus parameters are described below, but additional documentation for the METplus components is available on the `METplus website <https://dtcenter.org/community-code/metplus>`__.

 ``MODEL``: (Default: "")
-   String that specifies a descriptive name for the model being verified.
+   A descriptive name of the user's choice for the model being verified.

 ``MET_INSTALL_DIR``: (Default: "")
    Path to top-level directory of MET installation.